-16 To what extent do individuals have freedom of disposition over their estate during their lifetime?
+17 To what extent do individuals have freedom of disposition over their estate during their lifetime?

-In principle, individuals may make any and all dispositions over their estate, whether by sale or through gifts, during their lifetime, except where such disposition is against public policy (eg, a lifetime gift for the purposes of maintaining an adulterous relationship) and should be considered void.
-However, if the heirs who are entitled to a statutory reserved share claim for abatement of the gift so request, the recipient must return the gift or make compensation for the value of the gift to the extent required by the Civil Code of Japan.
-For details of the statutory reserved share, see question 25.
+In principle, individuals may make any and all dispositions over their estate, whether by sale or through gifts, during their lifetime, except where such disposition is against public policy (eg, a lifetime gift for the purposes of maintaining an adulterous relationship) and thus should be considered void.
+However, if the heirs who are entitled to a statutory reserved share claim for abatement of the gift so requested, the recipient must make monetary compensation equivalent to the statutory reserved share claim.
+For details of the statutory reserved share, see question 26.

-17 To what extent do individuals have freedom of disposition over their estate on death?
+18 To what extent do individuals have freedom of disposition over their estate on death?

 In principle, individuals have testamentary freedom over their estate, except in cases where such disposition is against public policy.
-However, if the heirs who are entitled to a statutory reserved share claim for abatement of the gift so request, the recipient must return the gift or make compensation for the value of the gift to the extent required by the Civil Code of Japan.
-For details of the statutory reserved share, see question 25.
+However, if the heirs who are entitled to a statutory reserved share claim for abatement of the gift so requested, the recipient must make monetary compensation equivalent to the statutory reserved share claim.
+For details of the statutory reserved share, see question 26.